 Southern Heart Shaped Shot Pouch

 Most of the southern mountain shot pouches shown on this page were copied from Jim Webb’s book Sketches of Hunting Pouches, Powder Horns, and Accoutrements of Southern Appalachia.
-I made the first, heart shaped, shot pouches pictured here exactly as shown on pages 18-19; approximately 7.5″wide x 7.5″ high, using 3-4oz vegetable tanned cowhide and linen thread.This shot pouch design consists of a one piece back and flap with a front panel attached via a 1″ gusset that goes around the entire pouch and attaches to the strap.
-The strap can be cut up to at least 60″ top of bag to top of bag.
+I made the first, heart shaped, shot pouches pictured here exactly as shown on pages 18-19; approximately 7.5″wide x 7.5″ high, using 3-4oz (straps on the new bags are 6 oz) vegetable tanned cowhide and linen thread.This shot pouch design consists of a one piece back and flap with a front panel attached via a 1″ gusset that goes around the entire pouch and attaches to the strap.
+The strap can generally be cut up to at least 60″ top of bag to top of bag.

 The shot pouch is assembled such that the flesh sides are stitched together without a welt, and the bag is not turned.
 This results in the gusset folding inward.
 It is an unusual arrangement, but that is how the original was constructed.
 I used an iron buckle on the strap to allow for seasonal adjustment.
 The leather was stained with vinegar and iron.
 The strap is about 60″ and can be shortened as much as necessary just by punching new holes for the buckle.